riveruniversity/eztexting-node/README.md

 # eztexting-node
-Send single, bulk and bulk individual SMS and MMS node-libcurl using the EZTexting REST API.
+📨 Send single, bulk and bulk individual SMS and MMS [node-libcurl](https://www.npmjs.com/package/node-libcurl) using the EZTexting REST API.

-Requests are being send async via the libcurl Multi and Easy handler.
+🔀 Requests are being send async via the libcurl Multi and Easy handler.

 🚧 Messages are being sent but request responses are currently only logged in the console.
 I'm working on adding a callback parameter.

-# Send one message to a single phone number
+## Send one message to a single phone number
+---

 ```javascript
 import { Messages } from 'eztexting-node'